icra/ISIMIP_Lake_Sector/Hypsographics/GLOBathy/README.md

     ## Max.
 1
     ## NA's    217751

-## Producing and saving variables with the Globathy hypsografics for all ISIMIP3 representative lakes
+## Producing and saving variables with the GLOBathy hypsografics for all ISIMIP3 representative lakes

 First we extract the lakes\_ID